 These considerations led the CAA to consider using Risk Ledger’s third-party risk management platform.

-It quickly became clear that using Risk Ledger would allow the CAA to achieve its two main goals and qualitatively take its supply chain risk management efforts to the next level, by automating risk assessments, enhancing collaboration with suppliers, improving cross team collaboration and providing better reporting and insights capabilities.
+It quickly became clear that using Risk Ledger would allow the CAA to achieve its two main goals and take its supply chain risk management efforts to the next level.

 I’ll be honest.
-This is probably a better tool than any other tools that I have used.... there are tools that I have used that I don’t wanna use ever again.
+This is probably a better tool than any other tools that I have used.... there are tools that I have used that I don’t want to use ever again.

 -Matangi Patel, Information Security Officer, The CAA